 Motion sickness in children is common.
 Whilst not all kids will suffer from motion sickness or travel sickness, it's best to be prepared.

-If you children are displaying signs of travel sickness consider our hot tips for travelling in the car (or by other means of transport).
+If you children are displaying signs of travel sickness consider our hot tips for traveling in the car (or by other means of transport).

 Motion Sickness in Children: is a condition in which there is a disagreement between a person's visual and perceived movement.
 E.g. What your body senses is different to what your eyes see.
 Dizziness, fatigue and nausea are the most common symptoms of motion sickness